Mathe172/NewCommands/README.md

 }
 ```

-More detailed explanations on request, since it would be too much to decribe it all
+More detailed explanations on request, since it would be too much to describe it all